AchieveNL/AchieveNL/README.md

 ```

-### Notice: Do not push your code to the main repository dirrectly ⛔️⛔️
+### Warning: Do not push your code to the main repository dirrectly ⛔️⛔️

+* create a new pull request and check for the pipeline to be green.
+* Wait for code review and if everything is looking good it will be merged by the lead developres into the `main`
+* If you missed something in the pull request the lead developres will write you a comment.

 ### Prerequisites🌟